Noodlesud/Statement-APP/README.md

 Delete Comment: Only the author of a comment can delete it.

-Profile Management
+👤 Profile Management

 Displays the user’s profile, including basic account details and a list of their posts.

-Theme Customization
+🎨 Theme Customization

 Supports light and dark themes, enabling users to switch according to their preference.

-Firebase Integration
+🔗 Firebase Integration

-Uses Firebase Authentication for user management.
+Firebase Authentication for user management.

 Firestore Database for real-time storage of posts, comments, and user data.

 Firebase Storage for handling profile pictures and media (if implemented).

 This README provides a comprehensive overview of the Flutter Firebase Opinion/Question App, its functionality, and how to build and run it locally.